ateamofantsintheirprime/OZF-scrim-detector/README.md

     11) Break down scrims by team by season and by opponent

+    12) Add an expiry date to the cached responses, so the program will periodically go back and "check" that the response hasnt changed

+    13) Make it scrape the html for the match comms to see if logs were posted for a more accurate estimate of match dates.

 NOTES:

 - Consider how transfers should be handled?
 Are they recorded in the ozf API? if 2 core players are transferred out of a roster mid season, then post-transfer logs would not be detected properly